michaelsbradleyjr/protocol-monads/NOTES.md

 ### Duplicate monad and transformer description-comments in docstrings for the factory functions

 The docstrings were uniformly moved into comments under the banners for the monads and transformers, but there should also be proper docstrings for the various factory functions.
-The "aliases" for the factory functions for `list`, `hash-set`, `vec`, `vector` and `lazy-seq`, could be similarly augmented docstrings by way of manually constructed metadata maps.
+The "aliases" for the factory functions for `list`, `hash-set`, `vec`, `vector` and `lazy-seq` could be similarly augmented with docstrings by way of manually constructed metadata maps.

 ### Generalization using proxy classes and macros and maps?